 9. Non-Trucking Standard Deductions

-In addition to the trucking specific deductions you get to claim as a trucker, don’t forget about the common deductions that aren’t related to your work.
+In addition to the specific deductions you get to claim as a trucker, don’t forget about the common deductions that aren’t related to your work.
 These could include things like child tax credits, lifetime learning credits, and child or dependent care among other things.

 Step 3.
 File before April 15